vmantrip762000/vmantrip762000-vmantrip762000.github.io/projects/employee.md

 ***mvn/wrapper***: defines Maven wrapper configuration, specifying the wrapper version and distribution URL.

 **Outcome and Impact**
-Enhanced User Experience: The calculator provides real-time results and allows continuous operations without restarting the application.
-Modular and Scalable Design: The use of OOP principles ensures that the code is modular, maintainable, and easy to extend with additional features.
-Efficient Error Handling: Integrated error handling mechanisms to manage invalid inputs and prevent runtime errors, ensuring a smooth user experience.
+The Employee Log Book application, built with Spring Boot and Apache Maven, provides a scalable and efficient solution for managing employee data.
+Apache Maven streamlined development by managing dependencies and automating build tasks.
+The application leverages OOP principles and cloud-based data storage for efficient data management.
+API testing with Postman ensured reliability.
+Overall, the application delivers a valuable tool for managing employee information.

-Here is a code sample that illustrates the functions implemented in calculator application:
+Here is a code sample that illustrates the User class implemented in logbook application:

 ```java
 @Entity